Drishti06Sharma/LINUX/BASIC COMMANDS/lab exp2-BFN.md

 DigitalOcean
 Linuxize

-## 2. 'wls' — List Directory Contents
+## 2. 'ls' — List Directory Contents
 Lists files and folders in the current (or specified) directory.

 bash